Red herring__a fallacy of relevance

 A good example of red herring in a political speech was delivered by Barack Obama when he was United States president.
 Let’s look at how he tried to divert the attention of the Americans on debt default.

 “I am not going to have a monthly or every three months conversation about whether or not we pay our bills because that in and of itself does severe damage.
 Even the threat of default hurts our economy.
 It’s hurting our economy as we speak.
 We shouldn’t be having that debate.”

 So, in this speech, it is clear that Obama was stressing a point that the United States would not actually “default” on debt, but it was clearly crafted to divert people’s attention from talking about the debt ceiling.

 Functions of Red herring fallacy:

-Red herring fallacy is mostly used in conversation with the public to distract them or to change the subject to escape from a difficult situation.
-For politicians, red herring fallacy is a trick which they use to dodge awkward questions asked in an argument or conference.
+The red herring fallacy is mostly used in conversation with the public to distract them or to change the subject to escape from a difficult situation.
+For politicians, the red herring fallacy is a trick which they use to dodge awkward questions asked in an argument or conference.
 They start talking about some unrelated topic to distract the public.

 How to Avoid the red herring fallacy?

 The best way to avoid this herring fallacy during a conversation is by listening carefully to what the next person is talking about.
 Humbly and tactfully listen to the opposing party.
 When someone is arguing with you, you need to repeat the words which the other person is saying.
 Think before you speak if you find yourself caught in any red herring fallacy.

 Some questions have two contradictory answers, and both answers can support your problem.
 Still, the real one is the only one that can accurately describe your desired answer.
 So humbly and tactfully notice that the opposing person is not tricking you.